 5. Global Payments

 How It Works: Global Payments is a large payment processing company that offers BNPL services to its users, hence the off-brand name.
-We couldn’t find much information online about the program, except that it lets customers break a purchase into payments and that some might have the option of 0% interest.
+The API integration lets customers break a purchase into delayed, split, or monthly payments with interest rates as low as 0%.

 Integrations: Emphasis is on enterprise platforms like Magento, Oracle Commerce, and SFCC, but the program also supports shopping cart programs like Shopify, WooCommerce, and Ecwid.

 - Simple integration for existing Global Payments users.

 - Can be used for both online and in-store purchases.

 How It Works: Customers download the Klarna app to their phone or computer.
 After a soft credit check, they can use it to finance payments.
 Klarna offers three financing options: Customers can divide a purchase into four interest-free payments, pay in 30 days, or finance a purchase for up to 24 months.

 Integrations: Klarna offers integrations with Shopify, WooCommerce, Magento, SFCC, EpiServer, and PrestaShop, among others.